-As a young adult, she took on a “traditional” career in her home city, Paris, and became a journalist for the corporate world, despite her empathetic nature and love of the arts.
+As a young adult, she took on a “traditional” career in her home city, Paris, and became a journalist for the corporate world.

 At the same time, Elisabeth suffered chronic physical pain that lead her to realize she was living in a self-imposed “prison” by constantly trying to meet the expectations and desires of others.
-That marked the start of an ongoing personal development journey.
+That marked the start of a life-long personal development journey.

-In 2004, burnt out from both a demanding career and an unhealthy relationship, she was diagnosed with breast cancer.
+In 2004, she was diagnosed with breast cancer.
 It was then, shell shocked, that she discovered yoga through Aline Frati, a yoga teacher of 40 years, in Paris.
 Aline’s yoga helped Elisabeth heal, and reconnect with her love for movement.
+It also brought Elisabeth to become aware how much the body “speaks”, and how it “stores” suppressed emotions.
 Soon after, Aline encouraged her to teach.

 A year later, Elisabeth met her husband, an American who lived in Atlanta, Georgia.
 She soon made the big move across the Atlantic, in Atlanta.
 She continued her corporate writing work, and at the same time graduated as a yoga teacher and as a yoga therapist while also training in Gestalt therapy, a form of therapy based on self-awareness.

-In 2014, Elisabeth went through a “nuclear explosion”.
-She separated from her husband, was diagnosed with breast cancer for the second time and learned of her father’s lung cancer diagnosis, all at the same time.
-She realized that she had, once again, burnt out from overworking as a writer and fulfilling someone else’s dreams—this time, her husband’s.
+In 2014, Elisabeth separated from her husband, was diagnosed with breast cancer for the second time and learned of her father’s lung cancer diagnosis, all at the same time.
 She moved back to France for a year to heal and regroup with her loved ones.

 Elisabeth is an IAYT-Certified (C-IAYT) Yoga Therapist with the International Association of Yoga Therapists, and a Registered Yoga Teacher (RYT 500) with Yoga Alliance.
 The yoga therapy components of her teaching are based on her IAYT certification, not derived from her status as an RYT 500 with Yoga Alliance Registry.